5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/Changing_Hibernation_Modes/README.md

      - **Standby (`standby = 1`)**: After a specified delay (`standbydelay`), the system transitions from sleep to a hibernation-like state to save more power.
      - **Autopoweroff (`autopoweroff = 1`)**: After a ***further*** delay (`autopoweroffdelay`), the system can power down more deeply, saving even more energy.

+> [!NOTE]
+>
+> Autopoweroff (and the corresponding delay timers) is not available on all systems.
+In this case, the system will enter deep hibernation directly when hibernatemode 25 is used.

 ### Getting the currently set parameters

 - First, you have to check the current pm settings.
 To do so, you can enter `pmset -g` in Terminal (or use Hackintool).
 This example is from my Lenovo T530:<br>![pmsetg](https://github.com/user-attachments/assets/72042d91-41bd-4d37-ad6a-c66b55e92cd3)